anurbol/proposal-js-versions/README.md

 > Code becomes harder to refactor, because you need to take versions into consideration when you move pieces of code.

 This is already the case with `strict mode`.
-In general, yes, this is a problem, but is it really big enough to bear with things like `globalThis`?
+In general, yes, this is a problem, but is it really big enough to bear with things like `globalThis` (and other such things yet to come because of compromises)?
 Also, the whole programming is about trade-offs.
 You almost never can get something good without sacrificing some other thing.

 ## A note on environment checking